 A mobile app’s description is just as important to its success as screenshots.
 Just don’t go overboard because people are not used to reading long and continuous text on mobile devices.
 Break it up into paragraphs with headings, make lists of functions or features.

 A good way to promote a mobile app is advertising via your blog.
 It makes sense to run ads on the blog a week before distribution to stores.
-This way you start informing people in advance about the application’s upcoming release and at the same time immediately establish feedback with future users.
+This way you start informing people in advance about the app’s upcoming release and at the same time immediately establish feedback with future users.
 This will permit you to find out in time what functionality they need.

-If you didn’t create the application yourself, but turned to mobile application developers, then arrange for them to advertise what they created for you on their blog.
+If you didn’t create the app yourself, but turned to mobile app developers, then arrange for them to advertise what they created for you on their blog.
 And if no one has their own website, then you can start a blog at the very beginning of development, where you’ll write posts about progress and updates.
 By the time the final release rolls around you’ll definitely have readers whose interest will already be piqued, especially if it is a game or something entertaining.

 When promoting a mobile app, it’s advisable to create not only a blog, but also a landing page, or a lead capture page.
-There, clearly explain what’s remarkable about your application, describe the functionality available to users.
+There, clearly explain what’s remarkable about your app, describe the functionality available to users.
 In short, create a unique selling proposition.

 A landing page can be hosted both inside a blog or website, or on a separate domain.
 Why is it needed at all if you have a main website?
 So you can direct traffic to it, bought in contextual advertising platforms.
 This traffic will convert better into instals if you send visitors to the landing page rather than to the main website where you usually post information about all your products.